open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

 Traditionally, zPages have approached this by rendering web pages purely on the server-side.
 This means the server would only serve static resources (HTML, CSS and possibly Javascript) when the user accesses a given endpoint.
 Based on the type of zPage and the server language used, a pure server-side approach would generate HTML pages using hardcoded strings from scratch or using a template; this would tightly couple the data and UI layer.

-The following endpoints SHOULD be used for serving files (which are ideally standardized, per the [Future Possibilities](#future-possibilities)) section, for any HTTP server approach for any zPage:
+The following endpoints SHOULD be used for serving files (which are ideally standardized, per the [Shared Static Files](#shared-static-files) sections under future possibilities), for any HTTP server approach for any zPage:

 - `host:port/{zpage}` display the main page and aggregations
 - `host:port/{zpage}/style.css` SHOULD contain the styling logic.
 This CAN also be embedded in the HTML, but SHOULD be separated and linked in the page head using `<link rel="stylesheet" href="/{zpage}/style.css">`